LabCloudComputing/CloudComputingLabs_22/Lab2/README.md

 | /api/search?[id=`value1`&name=`value2`] | all objects that match <br /> `*.id == value1 && *.name == value2` <br /> in `/data/data.json` | 200 | application/json |
 | /api/search?[id=`value1`&name=`value2`] | if no object matches, return all objects <br /> in `/data/not_found.json` | 404 |application/json |
 | any other error paths | /{static files}/404.html | 404 | text/html |

+> If you do not want to parse json file, you could store the data in memory instead of reading file every time.

 E.g.: